potassco/benchmark-tool/docs/getting_started/index.md

 A generic workflow and detailed descriptions on how to use each component is available via the sidebar.

-After using `btool init` in a directory of your choice, it will be structured as follows:

-- `programs/`: Place solver/tool executables here
-- `resultparsers/`: Place custom [resultparsers] here
-- `runscripts/`: Contains example [runscripts]
-- `templates/`: Contains example script [templates]

 !!! info
     When running benchmarks on a cluster, jobs may fail due to the following error: